txpipe/oura/book/src/installation/kubernetes.md

 # Kubernetes

-_Oura_ running in `daemon` mode can be installed can be deployed in Kuberentes cluster, Depending on your needs, we recommend any of the following approaches.
+_Oura_ running in `daemon` mode can be installed can be deployed in Kubernetes cluster, Depending on your needs, we recommend any of the following approaches.

 ## Approach #1: Sidecar Container